Getting diagnosed with bowel cancer

 See your doctor if you notice a change in your bowel habit that isn't normal for you or if you have any other of the possible signs and symptoms of bowel cancer.

-Your GP should arrange for you to see a specialist if you have symptoms that could be due to bowel cancer.
-With an urgent referral you should see a specialist within 2 weeks.
+Your GP should arrange for you to have tests or to see a specialist if you have symptoms that could be due to bowel cancer.

 Bowel cancer screening